-For as long as I can remember, I have loved watching top thriller movies.
+For as long as I can remember, I have loved watching thriller movies, especially those from top movie lists.
 The darker the story, and twisted the plot the better.

 Here are some of my favourite top thriller movies:

 A story of a doctor called Callaway who has moved to New York with his daughter Emily after his wife committed suicide.
 Things start going wrong in their new home, and Emily blames her new imaginary friend called Charlie.